People with additional needs receiving care in hospital may require adjustments to promote their safety and improve their experience of care.

-This investigation is looking at:
+This investigation looks at:

-- The current evidence base and guidance for anaesthetic pre-assessment clinics, on-day procedures which involve anaesthetics, consent in children, and the considerations for patients with special needs or who require reasonable adjustments to be made.
+- The current evidence base and guidance for anaesthetic pre-assessment clinics, on-day procedures which involve anaesthetics, consent for children, and the considerations for patients with special needs or who require reasonable adjustments to be made.

 - The impact that autism, learning disabilities and learning difficulties have on mainstream healthcare service provision in relation to the safety risks identified, and the detection of diseases in patients with special needs.